jeffreykegler/old_kollos/notes/misc/strand.md

 forest
 using broken left nucleotides.

-## Producing an ASF from an incomplete parse

-Producing ASFs from incomplete parses is crucial to the intended main use of strand parsing -- to allow parsing to proceed in fixed size pieces.
+## Winding together a prefix bocage and a suffix parse

 In the following,
-I assume that you have stopped a Marpa parse at a point where
+we assume that you have stopped the suffix parse at a point called the split point.

-* it has not failed:

-* you wish to continue the parse.

-Call this location the split point, `split`.
+We assume that, at the split point, the parse has not failed.
+This implies that there is at least one medial Earley item at the split point.

-At the split point,
+Call the split point, `split`.
-a parse may be successful in the technical sense that there is a completed start rule, so and the strand could be treated as an left-inactive strand if the application chose to do so.

-To produce a forward-active strand:
+To produce a bocage from the prefix bocage and the suffix parse, we do the following:

 * INTER-NUCLEOTIDE LOOP:
   For every medial Earley item in the Earley set at `split`